wasp-lang/wasp/waspc/README.md

 ## Deployment / CI
 We use Github Actions for CI.

-CI runs for any commits on `master` branch, for pull requests, and for any commits tagged with tag that starts with `v`.
+CI runs for any commits on `main` branch, for pull requests, and for any commits tagged with tag that starts with `v`.

 During CI, we build and test Wasp code on Linux, MacOS and Windows.